szabgab/rust-digger/README.md

 cargo build --release
 ```

-There is a cron-job that runs the process once a day.
+There is a cron-job that runs `all.sh` once a day.
 (As long as we use the dumped data from Crates.io, there is no point in running more frequently.)

 ## Processing steps